 App maintenance costs

-Unfortunately, your expenses do not end on application release.
+Unfortunately, your expenses do not end with the application release.
 But why should you invest in app maintenance?
 The moment when you publish your app in the App Store and/or Google Play is not the happy end.
-It’s just an end of the chapter.
-Actually, it’s just a beginning.
-By the way, it isn’t the end when you get a few hundreds thousand downloads either.
+It’s just the end of a chapter.
+Actually, it’s just the beginning.
+By the way, it isn’t the end when you get a few hundred thousand downloads either.
 You should target your DAU (daily active users).
 In other words, you want to make people download your app and keep using it as often as possible.

 The average cost of maintaining an app is about 20% of the development cost per year

-For example, if your app cost $200,000 to develop, you can estimate that app maintenance will cost you around $40,000 per year.
-Additional features may drive the cost to maintain an app up, which may be:
+For example, if your app development costs $200,000, you can estimate that app maintenance will cost you around $40,000 per year.
+Additional features may drive up the cost of app maintenance, which may include: